Haardispro/pwn.college/Practising Piping.md

 flag: `pwn.college{0Xdh62afV6NYri9w0bJ8zYDE--f.QXxITO0wyNwkzNyEzW}`

+### Process substitution for input

+Now for your challenge!
+Recall what you learned in the `diff` challenge from [Comprehending Commands](https://pwn.college/linux-luminarium/commands).
+In that challenge, you diffed two files.
+Now, you'll diff two sets of command outputs: `/challenge/print_decoys`, which will print a bunch of decoy flags, and `/challenge/print_decoys_and_flag` which will print those same decoys plus the real flag.

+Use process substitution with `diff` to compare the outputs of these two programs and find your flag!

+Command used:
+`diff <(/challenge/print_decoys_and_flag) <(/challenge/print_decoys)`

+flag: `pwn.college{UBAXiuf0WozDaZBvlS1XG4UTfqF.0lNwMDOxwyNwkzNyEzW}`

 ### Writing to multiple programs

 Now it's your turn!
 In this challenge, we have `/challenge/hack`, `/challenge/the`, and `/challenge/planet`.
 Run the `/challenge/hack` command, and duplicate its output as input to both the `/challenge/the` and the `/challenge/planet` commands!